pydsm.NTFdesign.filter_based.q0_from_filter¶

 Parameters to be passed to the

-.
+quadfunction used internally as an integrator.
+Allowed options areepsabs,epsrel,limit,points.
 Do not use other options since they could break the integrator in unexpected ways.
-Defaults can be set by changing the functiondefault_options
+Defaults can be set by changing the functiondefault_optionsattribute.

 - Raises